 Non-employee directors are also eligible for grants of equity compensation under the Company's 2007 Stock Plan and 2008 RSU Plan.
-Pursuant to the 2007 Stock Plan, each non-employee director was entitled to an annual grant of a number of shares of Common Stock equal in value to \$18,000 based on the fair market value of the Common Stock on the date of grant.
-To compensate for the \$4,000 reduction in annual cash compensation payable to non-employee directors as discussed above, the Board of Directors, upon recommendation of the Compensation Committee, increased the annual grant of Common Stock to an amount equal in value to \$22,000, effective as of the July 1, 2011 grant.
+Pursuant to the 2007 Stock Plan, each non-employee director was entitled to an annual grant of a number of shares of common stock of the Company equal in value to \$22,000 based on the fair market value of the Common Stock on the date of grant.
+Effective July 1, 2016, the annual \$22,000 stock grant to non-employee directors was terminated.
+It was replaced with the payment of the \$22,000 in cash.

 Non-employee directors may also be eligible to participate in exchange offers as may be authorized by the Compensation Committee under the 2008 RSU Plan to exchange previously issued stock options for RSUs.

-The following table sets forth the compensation paid to directors for the fiscal year ended June 30, 2015:
+The following table sets forth the compensation paid to directors for the fiscal year ended June 30, 2016: